stephenkiilu/perceptron/README.md

-# perceptron
+# Perceptron
-This repository is about Perceptron
+This repository is about Perceptron, a course I took while pursuing the African Master’s in Machine Intelligence (AMMI) at the African Institute for Mathematical Sciences (AIMS) Senegal.